MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.Appraiser.General.DecisionMediaCenterAdd

-This event sends decision data about the presence of Windows Media Center, to help keep Windows up-to-date.
+This event sends decision data about the presence of Windows Media Center, to help keep Windows up to date.

 This event includes fields from [Ms.Device.DeviceInventoryChange](#msdevicedeviceinventorychange).